NormandyEGY/android_device_msm7x27a-common/README.md

-CyanogenMod 10.1 common device configuration for Samsung MSM7x27A devices
+CyanogenMod 12.1 common device configuration for Nokia MSM7x27A devices

 Curently supports:

-	1) Galaxy Core
+	1) Nokia X
-	2) Galaxy Win
+	2) Nokia XL

 Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.